Organ Transplant Surgery

 - We offer hope to even the sickest patients: Unlike some transplant programs that turn away severely ill patients to maintain their rankings, we have a reputation for taking on even the sickest patients—with excellent results.

-- A specialized program for patients with primary liver cancer: We provide expert multidisciplinary care for patients with liver cancer while they wait for a liver transplant—one of only a handful of such programs in the Northeast
+- A specialized program for patients with primary liver cancer: If you are diagnosed with primary liver cancer - Hepatocellular Carcinoma (HCC).
+We provide expert multidisciplinary care for patients with liver cancer while they wait for a liver transplant—one of only a handful of such programs in the Northeast.